efemberg11/GeoModel_rmakhman/HelloGeoWrite/README.md

 ### Install Qt5

-To build and run GeoModel libraries, you must have a working Qt5 installation on your computer.
+To build and run GeoModel I/O libraries, you must have a working Qt5 installation on your computer.
-If you are not sure how to install it, please take a look at [the notes on Qt5, below](#notes-on-qt5).
+If you are not sure how to install it, please take a look at the Appendix, below.

 #### GeoModelCore